Miao-Cloud/CourseWork2020-21/Programming Tutorials/Monster Spawn.md

 ---

 4. Go back to the Random Enemy Spawner and give it a script named Spawner.
-Once open, write up the following.
+Once open, write up the following before void start.

+public Transform[] spawnPoints;
+publicGameObject[] enemyPrefabs;

+You can delete the void Start section.

+---

+5. Now in the void Update the following will make a random enemy spawn when the mouse is clicked.

+if (Input.GetMouseButtonDown(0))
+{
+int randEnemy = Random.Range(0, enemyPrefabs.Length);
+int randSpawPoint = Random.Range(0, spawnPoints.Length);

+Instantiate(enemyPrefabs[randEnemy], spawnPoints[randSpawPoints].position, transform.rotation);
+}

+This will make the enemies spawn randomly when the mouse button is clicked.

+---

+6. Select all the spawners in the hierachy and drag them over to the drop down menu in the inspector labled Spawn Points.

+---

+7. Then select all the enemy assets and drag them into the Enemy Prefabs menu which is under the Spawn Points menu.

+---

+8. Now you should have enemy spawning whenever you click the mouse button.

+Remember to save as you go.